kaicsm/roomy-app/README.md

 # Roomy

-Roomy is a real-time media synchronization service that lets you watch videos or even listen music together with your friends, no matter where they are.
+Roomy is a real-time media synchronization service that lets you watch videos or even listen to music together with your friends, no matter where they are.
 This is the Flutter client for Roomy.

 # About the client
 The project follows Clean Architecture principles and its features are organized into modules.
 Each module can contain two folders: `controllers` and `views`.